vagkos1/investor-frontend/README.md

 # frontend

-This project is a React-based frontend for the Preqin investor dashboard.
+This project is a React-based frontend for the investor dashboard.
 It provides a user interface for viewing and interacting with investor data and their commitments.

 ## Overview